DimitarChristoff/react-outerclick/index.md

 HOC wrapper with frugal document event strategy

+> NB: this will work with React Classes, not with stateless components

 Get a callback when a click happens outside of your component.
 If your React class implements `handleOuterClick`, it will get called when a click outside of the root node for your element takes place.

 ## Installation